 Where to start when looking for an RV for a family of 4

 There are a few types of camping styles that may align with you.
-To get you started, below are a few examples of camping styles.
+To get you started, below are a few examples of them.

 Local camper at nearby campgrounds:

 Camping locally may not seem glamorous, but you will likely get more nights under your belt in the RV, making more memories with your family.
 There are a lot of perks to local camping.
 First, you will spend more time out of the car and relaxing.
 You will also get to know your local campground and plan your trips to take full advantage of the events, activities, and amenities it offers.
 You will make friends and meet families who do the same thing, building a little community for your camping lifestyle.
 Many RV parks also offer storage options, so you may be able to store your RV at the campground and pull it into your reserved site when needed.
-You will also be closer to home, which allows you to work during the day and camp at night.
+During times of high gas prices, this is a huge benefit.
+You will also be closer to home, allowing you to work and camp at night.
 This aspect is my favorite benefit of local camping.

 Maybe you want an RV to hit the open road for a road trip or take an annual vacation once or twice per year.
-When you start researching RVs, it is easy to fall in love with the large and roomy floorplans, bunk rooms, outdoor entertainment centers, etc. However, make sure you consider your needs to tow it around if you primarily plan to use it for a few extended trips.
-Also, if traveling to that exciting destination is part of the lure of RV camping, consider that you will be visiting the sites and places around the campground and may spend less time at the campground.
+When you start researching RVs, it is easy to fall in love with the large and roomy floorplans, bunk rooms, outdoor entertainment centers, etc. However, consider your needs to tow it around if you primarily plan to use it for a few extended trips.
+Also, if traveling to that exciting destination is part of the lure of RV camping, consider that you will visit the sites and places around the campground and may spend less time there.
 A smaller, nimble RV may be the right fit for you.

 Another thing to remember about size is that some state and national parks limit RV length.
 You may have found that perfect 32-foot travel trailer, but when you go to book your stay at Acadia National Park, they may not be able to accommodate it.
-Therefore, it’s a good idea to review the campgrounds in the places where you plan to visit before deciding on an RV.
+Therefore, reviewing the campgrounds in the places you plan to visit is a good idea before deciding on an RV.
 That may help you make an informed decision.

-Okay, so you made a big decision to abandon the masses and head out on the road to travel for an extended period.
+Okay, so you decided to abandon the masses and head out on the road to travel for an extended period.
 Finding the right RV for this situation may require you to make several compromises.
 You will want the space of a large RV, but you also will want to remain agile.

 Selecting an RV style

-Once you have a general idea of your camping style, you can now start to think about the needs (not only wants) that you have for your RV.
+Once you have a general idea of your camping style, you can start thinking about the needs (not only wants) you have for your RV.
 Also, remember that most RVs can do just about anything you want in the camping world.
 Therefore, by choosing the best RV for the 90% of the time you will be using it, you will more than likely be able to use it for the 10%.

 A plan of action to lead you into the next section, searching for the RV, starts by focusing on a few key things: style, size, weight, tow vehicle, and floorplan.
 If you work through the planning process following this order, you will better understand what to look for in an RV.

-If having an engine in your RV is a priority, then this is the category for you.
+If having an engine in your RV is a priority, this is your category.
 Motorized RVs come in different shapes and sizes, best described as Class.
 They are also your most expensive options, and if looking in the used market, you will have the added responsibility of inspecting the engine components.
 I do not want to discourage anyone from going this route, but be aware that you should do a lot of shopping around to find the right RV because your upfront investment is more substantial.

 The most common entry point into the RV lifestyle is through the towable RV door.
 It is true in the new RV market and the used market.
 Do not think of a towable RV as a lesser alternative to motorized RVs.
 They offer many benefits over motorized RVs at a much lower price point.
 With a towable RV, you can significantly increase your living space for only a fraction of the cost of what it would take to do so for a motorized RV.

-For this article, we’re going to focus on towable RVs since they are the most common types of RVs that first-time campers choose.
+For this article, we will focus on towable RVs since they are the most common types of RVs that first-time campers choose.
 They’re also very family-friendly and have many different floorplans to accommodate kids.
 The most common type of towable RV is a travel trailer.
 The next most common is a fifth wheel.
-Also, if you plan to carry large equipment with you, like ATVs, motorcycles, or golf carts, you may want to look at toy haulers.
+Also, if you plan to carry large equipment, like ATVs, motorcycles, or golf carts, you may want to look at toy haulers.

-One of the first things you should consider when purchasing an RV is your tow vehicle.
+Your tow vehicle is one of the first things you should consider when purchasing an RV.
 Your tow vehicle will be the limiting factor for the RV you choose.
 It’s also the most important consideration for safety.
 An undersized vehicle will not only make towing your RV more difficult, but it will also create a dangerous situation for your family.

 If you already own a pickup truck or large SUV and don’t plan to upgrade, first look at the towing capacity of your vehicle.
 To find your vehicle’s ratings, you will need to do some homework.